AnonShield/tool/README.md

 4. A "slug" (a prefix of the full hash, with a customizable length via `--slug-length`) is used for substitution in the text, making the output more readable.

 This process ensures that the same entity (e.g., "John Doe") will always be replaced by the same slug (e.g., `[PERSON_a1b2c3d4]`), maintaining referential consistency in the anonymized data, which is crucial for training AI models.

+**Note:** The SLM-based anonymization strategy (`--anonymization-strategy slm`) uses a different, context-aware mechanism and does not rely on HMAC hashing or the database.

 ## Database Schema